augustjd/quad_to_tri/README.md

 ```
 ./quad_to_tri.py [source file]
 ```
-will turn a quad mesh at `[source file]` into a tri mesh and print to standard output.
+will turn a quad mesh at `[source file]` into a tri mesh and print its .obj representation to standard output.